ChrisPenner/ChrisPenner.github.io/site/posts/kaleidoscopes.md

         ]
 ```

 Much better!
-It's common to want this alternate Applicative behaviour for lists, so I'll define a new kaleidoscope which uses the zippy behaviour for lists:
+It's common to want this alternate Applicative behaviour for lists, so I'll define a new kaleidoscope which uses this zippy behaviour for lists:

 ```haskell
 -- Use an iso to wrap/unwrap the list in ZipList before reflecting